Tiezjin/Extract_ZipFile/README.md

 ## Acknowledgments

 *   Built with Python and the amazing `tkinter` and `zipfile` modules.
-*   Developed with the assistance of Google Gemini, which provided guidance on code structure, implementation details, and troubleshooting.
+*   Developed with the AI assistance, which provided guidance on code structure, implementation details, and troubleshooting.
 *   Icon drawn by Google Gemini
 *   Text written by DeepSeek